google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 - As the [Web Audio API] doesn't request Android Audio Focus for historical reasons, the only way to make it work with the Media Session API is to hook up an `<audio>` element as the input source to the Web Audio API.
-Hopefully, the proposed [Web AudioFocus API] will help improving that situation in a near future.
+Hopefully, the proposed [Web AudioFocus API] will improve the situation in the near future.

 ## Support